 - compile.c (iseq_build_from_ary_body): Use :blockptr instead of :block as hash key when loading serialized instruction sequences from arrays.
 [Bug #9455]

-#1 Updated by Charlie Somerville over 1 year ago
+#1 Updated by Charlie Somerville almost 2 years ago

 - Status changed from Open to Closed